Being A Design Experimenter

 We made another pass at reducing friction and it finally occurred to me that it wasn’t really the experience of friction that our users where reacting to but the promise of it.

-I proposed a simple language change that would have a minimal impact to our on-boarding flow…
+So I proposed an A/B test on a simple language change that would have a minimal impact to our on-boarding flow…

-By changing the wording of the buttons on the landing screen from
+By testing the wording of the buttons on the landing screen from

-“Create an Account” (the promise of friction) to “Start a Call” (the value proposition) I hypothesized our users would accept the friction of creating an account and more likely send an invite because their focus would be redirected to the desired end result… having a call.
+“Create an Account” (the promise of friction) vs. “Start a Call” (the value proposition) I hypothesized our users would accept the friction of creating an account in our B split and more likely send an invite because their focus would be redirected to the desired end result… having a call.

-Initially, we saw a big drop off in the amount of users pressing ‘Create an Account’ which would now only came up as a prompt after the user tapped “Start a Call.”
+Initially, Our B split showed a big drop off in the amount of users pressing ‘Create an Account’ which now only came up as a prompt after the user tapped “Start a Call.”
 But what we also saw was — of those that did tap ‘Create an Account’ — more users where sending invites and having calls.
-A lot more.
+A lot more than in split A.

 This meant that though we initially reduced the top of the funnel, our flow to the bottom of the funnel was better tuned to our core users.